stevekinney/your-first-lines-of-js/README.md

 If all went well, you should see a tiny little block to the right of the code.
 You just wrote your first little JavaScript program.
 I'm super proud of you.
 Now, let's talk a little bit about what you did, shall we?

 We took a function called `rect()` and called it.
-The `rect()` function is more than happy to oblige us and draw a rectange, but it needs a little more information from us before it can do so.
-Where would we like it draw the rectange?
-What size rectange would we like?
+The `rect()` function is more than happy to oblige us and draw a rectangle, but it needs a little more information from us before it can do so.
+Where would we like it draw the rectangle?
+What size rectangle would we like?
 We need to pass this very important information along to `rect()` before it can draw the rectangle.

 If you look at the example, we put four numbers between the parentheses.
 These are called "arguments." `rect()` takes four arguments: an `x` coordinate, a `y` coordinate, a value for the width, and a value for the height.
 We just used the number 10 for each of these arguments.
 This means that we're drawing a rectangle that is 10 pixels wide and 10 ten pixels tall at the (10, 10) position.